Skip to content

 Return visit if needed within ~30 days

-Anchor's flat $399 service includes a ~30-day re-treat guarantee.
+Anchor's flat one-time-rate service includes a ~30-day re-treat guarantee.
 If wasp activity resumes at the treated site within approximately 30 days, the technician returns at no additional charge.
 Contact Anchor at (603) 785-0118.

 EPA-registered products we use